ToddMcCartha/No-OCR-simple-sudoku-solver-A.I/README.md

     I have supplied some example puzzles to try out.
 I will add more in the future by an update of this git!!
     Notice that it only works with type of font but I will find a way  make a modification of the scipts to allow more fonts if I have time.
+    Lastly, make sure you have very good lighting conditions.
+It is very finicky about that and might misdetect some digits.

     requirments
     python3